Using the OAuth Client Policy

 3. Under Configuration Categories, select com.akana.policy.oauth.client.

-4. Set values for the following (see Cache configuration properties below):
+4. Set values for the following (see Cache configuration properties):

 • Cache Expiration Time